-There is mathematics behind calculating volatility but you can get a feel for it from the performance graph above.
+There is mathematics behind calculating volatility but you can get a feel for it from the performance graph.

-The actual performance is the bank growth shown by the solid red thin line.
-The general trend of the bank growth is shown by the broad red line.
+The actual performance is the bank growth shown by the thin solid dark red line.
+The general trend of the bank growth is shown by the broad lighter-red line.

 The closer the actual performance keeps to the trend line the less volatility there is and the more dependable the performance and profits are month to month.

-AKKA Master’s volatility is reasonably low and if the performance so far continues you’d be unlucky to hit a losing month when you join.
+AKKA Master’s volatility appears reasonably low – which is good – and if the performance to date continues you’d be unlucky to hit a losing month when you join.